Oliver S. Crocco

 Python · R · MIT

 You write your analysis twice, once in Python and once in R, and the tool reconciles them.
 It runs a six-phase protocol that inspects the data, checks every reported number for internal consistency, re-runs the analysis to confirm it reproduces, and compares the two implementations statistic by statistic.
 It then writes the evidence: a verification log, a side-by-side comparison table, and a methodology paragraph you can adapt for a manuscript.
+Agreement across the two shows a result is independent of one library's defaults — strong evidence it is reproducible, though not on its own proof the analysis is correct.

 • Compares Python and R statistic by statistic, within tolerance

-• Checks internal consistency and exact reproducibility
+• Checks internal consistency and re-run reproducibility

 • Produces a verification log and a comparison table as evidence